Minecraft652/SFTFinance/README.md

-# SFTFinance - A Ethereum linker of minecraft server plugin
+# SFTFinance - Let you experience blockchain transactions in Minecraft.

 ## Introduction